Home Page

 ENSC 391 - Special Topics/Experimental Courses.
 1-9 Credits.

-(R 12) Offerered intermittently.
-May be restricted to EVST majors.
-May require consent of instructor.
+(R-12) Offered intermittently.
 Experimental offerings of visiting professors, new courses, or one time offerings of current topics.

-Offered autumn and spring.
-Requires consent of instructor.
-Practical application of classroom learning through internship with governments, organizations or industry.
+(R-6) Offered autumn and spring.
+Practical application of classroom learning through internship with governments, organizations, or industry.
 A maximum of 6 credits of Internship (198, 298, 398, 498) may count toward graduation.

 ENSC 470 - Agroecology.
 3 Credits.